Willesden West

 Willesden West was a constituency in Middlesex adjoining the County of London and forming part of the London conurbation, in London itself from 1965.
 It returned one member to the House of Commons of the UK Parliament 1918–1974.

 The outcome of the seat switched permanently to electing the Labour candidate, in 1923 — save for the four-year term when the party's number of MPs fell from 327 to 52 seats (1931-1935) and when the seat elected notable women's right advocate Mrs Mavis Tate.

 History

 Willesden West constituency within the parliamentary county of Middlesex, showing boundaries used from 1918 to 1945.

 Willesden West constituency within the parliamentary county of Middlesex, showing boundaries used from 1945 to 1950.

 Map that gives each named seat and any constant electoral success for national (Westminster) elections for Middlesex, 1955 to 1974.

 Until 1918, Willesden formed part of the Harrow Division of Middlesex.
 The constituency was created by the Representation of the People Act 1918, and was first contested in the general election of that year.
 The boundaries were altered by further legislation in 1948 and the constituency was abolished when new seats based on the London Boroughs created by the London Government Act 1963 came into use for the February 1974 general election.
 The area of the constituency was divided between the two new seats of Brent East and Brent North.

+In 1966, 13.3% of the constituency was born in the New Commonwealth.